skilled-reflection/skilled-reflection.github.io/c12-words.md

 as TIME passes
 DOC becomes subject to COMM issues.

 The GOAL of words is to express IDEAs that will retain their value tomorrow.

 Work to make IDEAS clear and concrete.
 Put IDEAS at the top of a DOC.
-Provide just enough CONTEXT.
+Provide just enough CONTEXT
 to remember the basis of the key IDEAs.

 Precision depends on purpose.

 LINKS are BETS of
 higher risk and reward than IDEAS.

-The right LINK between IDEAs is the foundation of every thought, recipe or terrible calculation.

 IDEAs are BETs on LINKs
 between EXAMPLEs in the world.

+The right LINK between IDEAs is the foundation of every thought, recipe or terrible calculation.

 1. LIST.
 Name relevant IDEAs for GOAL.
 2. WRITE a PLAN, (ordered LINKS).
 3. DOUBT.
 Assert the strongest rebuttal to the PLAN.
 4. BET.
 Improve IDEAS and LINKS by addressing weakness and clarity.
 5. READ.
 Wager its value (e.g. relative to another PLAN).

 Always reflect to address the question,
-How can I help my future self?
-and impose time and word limits.
+How can I help my future self? and impose time and word limits.

 A bad doc begins with
 stream-of-consciousness.

 #### PROMPTS
 Prompts elicit conflicts (truth) between SELF and NORM, to improve PLANS for your GOALS.
 TIME and WORD limits work
 together to encourage a balance between reflecting on truth and describing it.

 ### WORD_CT

 DOCs revisited and revised later are better with fewer words.

-Word limits combat needless words and
+Word limits combat needless words and distracting tangents.
-distracting tangents.
 A word limit keeps your attention.

 Try to write the exact number of words.
 Good word limits require
 cutting out unhelpful words,
 change figurative words to concrete, ideally assertive and falsifiable.

 A DOC's word count is a proxy for its complexity;

 PLAN-
 For every PLAN you make:
 Assert a word limit before writing, to be reminded of your initial intentions, and be challenged to express IDEAs clearly.
 Become skilled at using only the fewest words necessary, to reveal and clarify VALUEs.

 If you exceed the limit and
 there is no end in sight,
 stop and reassess.

 #### TIME_LT
 The **time limit** dictates
 how precise your words should be.
 Extra  time is for better words.
 For example, a one-minute, 50-word limit
 (1m, 50w)
 encourages free writing
 with minimal restrictions on quality of thought.
 Conversely, a 4-minute, 40-word limit
 (4m, 40w)
 is meant to encourage
 more careful selection of words.

 #### LESSONS-SR
 LESSONS are an ordered set of prompts, usually three to four, up to 60 minutes and 250 words.
-A prompt's word count is the number
-of words to be added to your document.
+A prompt's word count is the number of words to be added to your document.

 Note:
 A 0w prompt means revise, but
 do not increase the word total.

 The first prompts in LESSONS are warm-ups to direct your attention.
 They ask for names of IDEAS.

-The next prompts are for thinking, requiring you to make LINKS between
-your warm-up IDEAS.
+The next prompts are for thinking, requiring you to make LINKS between your warm-up IDEAS.
 Done right,
 you will face some new truths.

 ### REVISE
 REVISION is how we know reflection is happening, described here in
 VERSIONS (v\#) of a response.

 EXAMPLE:
 What caused this reaction?

 Response-v1:

 1. I work hard on an intellectual activity.
 2. I'm not secure about it.
 3. Someone I admire undermines it.

 Response-v2:

 1. I make something I think is well done.
 2. I expect validation.
 3. Criticism catches me off guard.

 Version 1 is less generalizable.
 Version 2 is more plain and verifiable, making it more useful for PLANs.

-You may also revise answers to prior prompts, but
-only to keep up with or
-help address the current prompt.
+You may also revise answers to prior prompts, but only to keep up with or help address the current prompt.

 **Revise the prompt.**
-The prompts encourage reflection,
-but truth-seeking defines the prompt.
+The prompts encourage reflection, but truth-seeking defines the prompt.

-While reflecting you may uncover
-truths less relevant to the prompt than to your GOALS.
+While reflecting you may uncover truths less relevant to the prompt than to your GOALS.
 Revise the prompt
 in a way that best promotes development of the insight at hand.
 This may be toward the end, or on the first prompt.
 For example,
-a prompt referring to University student experiences
-should be adapted for your
+a prompt referring to University student experiences should be adapted for your non-University experiences.
-non-University experiences.

-Prompts can also be "irrelevant" if they are too emotionally overwhelming,
-for critical thinking.
+Prompts can also be "irrelevant" if they are too emotionally overwhelming, for critical thinking.

 Do not change the prompt so you can be lazy.

 #### SAVE-if (LIB)
-RECOGNITION, reading familiar WORDs is easier than
-RETRIEVAL from memory, of WORDs to write.
-is-an IDEA-REVISION SAVINGs.
+RECOGNITION, reading familiar WORDs is easier than RETRIEVAL from memory, of WORDs to write. is-an IDEA-REVISION SAVINGs.

-Lessons are only valuable for the insights
-that will make tomorrow helpful.
+Lessons are only valuable for the insights that will make tomorrow helpful.
 Lessons are designed to be
 revised over time.

-Only save and maintain DOCs that will be useful enough later
-to save time, overall.
+Only save and maintain DOCs that will be useful enough later to save time, overall.

 Facilitate RETRIEVAL:
 5.Index (list) DOCs worth rereading.
-6.Assign a number that indicates its relative
-importance (abs or relative weight).
+6.Assign a number that indicates its relative importance (abs or relative weight).
 6.Add tags and metadata for easier sorting.
 7.Make and revise only for high-PRI GOAL(s).
   Record and study LIB RETRIEVAL patterns.

 ### LIB
 The collection of your WORDs over a lifetime.

 A good LIB is the closest approximation of SELF.
 `Library = sum(GOALS + PLANS) / 1`
 for learning what you don't know you don't know.
 A bad LIB is the sum of your WORDS, void of curation.

 vs-whereas WORDS deals with involuntary IDEAs,
 LIB is post-WRITING cache
 to facilitate future production.

 RISKs
 1.FALSE POSITIVE: Writing and saving and finding bad DOCs.
 2.FALSE NEG: failure to save and find good DOCs.